mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 ## APIs

 ### Frontend CLI

+The `AuctionTerms` for the Auction ID are cached in the auction state directory.

 **prepare.** Distribute ADA from the faucet to all the potential users in the auction (Alice, Bob, etc.)